Electrolyte

 ACP: Bronchospasm refractory to bronchodilation

-ACP: Prevention of recurrent seizures in pregnancy associated with hypertension Refer to Eclampsia
+ACP: Prevention of recurrent seizures in pregnancy associated with hypertension.
+Refer to Eclampsia

 If seizures persist greater than 5 minutes contact EPOS for further care options.